 Matthew Callan grew up in a place with lots of cops and now lives in Queens.
 He’s written quite a lot about the New York Mets at Amazin Avenue.
 He’s written around the interwebs on a number of subjects for The AV Club, The Awl, Baseball Prospectus, and Vice, among others..
 A litany of his writing can be found here.
 He also has a podcast called Replacement Players in which he forces special guests to rewatch and discuss old sporting events.
 He does this when time permits though time can be a jerk like that.

-Also in the past: penning snotty commentaries for NPR and writing a lot of stuff for the sadly defunct Freezerbox.com and getting some of that stuff shortlisted for the 2003 edition of the Best American Nonrequired Reading.
-He also wrote a sports blog for MSN and was a contributing writer for the New York Press and you can’t find any of this in the internet so you’ll just have to take his word for it.
+Behold, the past!
+He once pennedsnotty commentaries for NPR and wrote a lot of stuff for the sadly defunct Freezerbox.com and saw some of that stuff shortlisted for the 2003 edition of the Best American Nonrequired Reading.
+He also wrote a sports blog for MSN and was a contributing writer for the New York Press and you can’t find any of this in the internet anymore for many dumb reasons so you’ll just have to take his word for it.
 Oh, and he contributed to Excelsior You Fathead, a biography of radio humorist Jean Shepherd.
 So there’s that.

-What does the future hold for him?
-Well, one day he’ll die, but then again, so will you.
+As for other future endeavors, one day he’ll die but then again so will you.
 Makes ya think, don’t it?